jdeath/Hubspace-Homeassistant/README.md

 If you have an outlet or transfomer, just add the name of the parent device from the hubspace app.
 Do not add the separate outlet's/transformer's names.
 The integration will figure it out and make entities called light.friendlyname_outlet_X or light.friendlyname_transformer_X where X is 1,2,3 depending on how many outputs in has.

+Do not use a special character, like @ as the first character of your password.
+Quoting your password in the yaml might be nessesary, or move the special character to the middle of your password.

 This integrations polls the cloud for updates.
 So, it will take time to register a change in the UI.
 Just wait 30-60 seconds and it should sync up.
 If anyone can offer a solution, let me know.
 ### Support for a new model